 A wide variety of lectures and masterclasses will be provided as part of the programme, covering the following areas: advanced instrumental techniques, music history, music analysis, music criticism, artistic programming, marketing and fundraising for contemporary music.

-Solo: each participant will be required to give at least one solo performance during the course of the year.
-Participants will be responsible for the planning, promotion, and execution of these solo performances.
+Solo: each musician will be required to give at least one solo performance during the course of the year.
+Musicians will be responsible for the planning, promotion, and execution of these solo performances.

 Chamber Ensemble: two chamber ensemble performances will be held throughout the year.
 As with solo performances, participants will be fully engaged in their planning, promotion, and execution.
 When possible, composers will take part in the performance projects.

 BCMG Side-by-Side: as part of the programme musicians will have the opportunity to take part in BCMG concerts at high-profile venues.
 A modest remuneration will be provided to participants performing in the Side-by-Side concerts.

 BCMG is recognised as a world-leading new music ensemble, acclaimed internationally for its excellent performances, ambitious commissions and high-quality learning programme.
 Since our foundation in 1987, we have:

 BCMG’s Learning & Participation programme runs throughout the year in schools and in our home the CBSO Centre, Example projects include: Music Maze for 8-11 year olds which use contemporary repertoire as the stimulus for children’s own composing; Creative Composing Lab in which young people age 14-18 compose for BCMG musicians; and family concerts which present contemporary music in imaginative and interactive ways.